 The Decree of December 2019 specified the standard of review.
 The MoE is now expressly entitled to take into consideration the ties between a foreign investor and a foreign government or foreign public entity.
 In addition, the MoE may refuse to grant authorization if there is a "serious presumption" that the investor is likely to commit or has been punished for the commitment of certain enumerated infringements (such as drug trafficking, procuring, money laundering, financing terrorism, corruption or influence peddling).
-The MoE may also take into account the investor's previous breach to prior authorization requirements or to injunctions and interim measures.
+The MoE may also take into account the investor's previous breach of prior authorization requirements or of injunctions and interim measures.

 If the protection of public order, public security or national defense is compromised or likely to be compromised, the MoE also has the power to pronounce interim measures to remedy the situation quickly.
 Remedies include suspending the investor's voting rights in the target company; prohibiting or limiting the distribution of dividends to the foreign investor; temporarily suspending, restricting or prohibiting the free disposal of all or part of the assets related to the sensitive activities carried out by the target; and appointing a temporary representative within the company to ensure the preservation of national interests.